richikmajumder/BONN/README.md

 Files
 train_test_analysis.py: The main script containing the code for training, testing, and analyzing the model. requirements.txt: File listing the Python dependencies required to run the project.

+Make sure to adjust the number of epochs or batch size accordingly.